pierrediedhiou/cybersecurity-journey/glossary.md

 - **Nonrepudiation** — A security property that ensures a party cannot deny having performed an action, such as sending a message or making a transaction
+- **NTA** — Network Traffic Analysis, the process of capturing, inspecting and analyzing data as it flows through a network to gain visibility and detect threats
+- **Network Traffic Source** — The origin of captured network data.
+Two main types exist: endpoint devices and intermediary devices
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption